 Explore AV Contract Essentials

-1. You Always Have a Choice
+1. You Always Have a Choice of Audio Visual Providers

 You have a choice between using the hotel’s AV provider or bringing in your own.
 Don’t be pressured or misled by catering contracts and overly aggressive AV salespeople.
 You are the customer and you have power.
 Hotels’ main focus are in room rentals and catering sales.
 AV is an added revenue stream for them.
 Hotel contracts may attempt to deter you from bringing in your own AV but you have options.